PaulPopat/sote/README.md

 --layout="The path to the layout .html file" --port="The port that the app will listen on (default is 3000)" --static="The path to any static files.
 These files will then be accessible under the _ subdirectory.
-E.G. /_/image.png" --error_page="The path to the error page .tpe file" --sass="The path to the index sass file, if available.
+E.G. /_/image.png" --sass="The path to the index sass file, if available.
 If this option is set then the rendered css will added into the pages automatically"
 ```